-But thanks to your blog, I was inspired to go out, buy some nail polish remover, strip them down and find a lovely tan to stain in the leather, re-moisturise them with beeswax and linseed, and give them a polish.
+But thanks to your blog, I was inspired to go out, buy some nail polish remover, strip them down, find a lovely tan to stain in the leather, re-moisturize them with beeswax and linseed, and give them a polish.
 Here they are with some funky laces, and now delivered to the shoe repairer for new soles.

 From garbage to salvation in about three hours!
 I wouldn’t have done it without “The Shoe Snob”, and I’m rather proud of these!”